Caleydo/caleydo-doc/views/table.md

 ## Table
-The table view is a scalable raw data viewer.
-It can be used to display arbitrary table perspectives.
+The table view is a scalable raw data viewer that can be used to display arbitrary table perspectives.

 ![](i/table.png "Screenshot of the table viewer")

-It supports:
+The table view supports:

-* **record / dimension groupings**
+* **Record / dimension groupings**
-  if the selected table perspectives contains record or dimension stratifications the table viewer groups the corresponding rows / columns together, similar MS Excel grouping feature.
+  If the selected table perspective contains record or dimension stratifications, the table view groups the corresponding rows / columns together, similar to the MS Excel grouping feature.

-* **scalability**
+* **Scalability**
-  The viewer internally uses [Nattable](http://www.eclipse.org/nattable/) for rendering.
+  The viewer internally uses [Nattable](http://www.eclipse.org/nattable/) for rendering and therefore scales to very large tables.

-* **different data representations**
+* **Different data representations**
-  besides the raw data the normalized data can be shown with the viewer
+  In addition to the raw data, the normalized data can be shown.

-* **selection**
+* **Selection**
-  the viewer cell selection is synchronized with the global selection mechanism, such that selections from other views are highlighted in the viewer and vice versa.
+  The selection of table cells is synchronized with the global selection mechanism, such that selections from other views are highlighted in the table and vice versa.

-* **selection only**
+* **Selection only**
-  in this mode only the currently selected rows and columns are shown in the data viewer.
+  In this mode, only the currently selected rows and columns are shown in the table.

-* **variable formatter**
+* **Variable formatter**
-  you can change the number of decimal places via the view menu.
+  The number of decimal places can be changed via the view menu.